 The next big improvement is with FancyZones, a window manager that’s designed to make it easy to arrange and snap windows into efficient layouts for your workflow.
 We made the editor multi-monitor aware, targeted globalization bugs, and corrected other high priority issues.

 Lastly, we’ve started to add in support for Dark Mode where appropriate. 😊

 Community led and developed in the open

-As always, we are proudly an open-source project.
-We’re extremely proud and humbled by the 11,000+ stars.
+As always, we’re proudly an open-source project.
+We’re also extremely proud and humbled by the 11,000+ stars.
 We love all the suggestions and deep thought everyone has been putting into their contributions.
-If you’re interested in helping build out a PowerToy, contribute a bug fix, correct documentation, or suggest a feature, please head over to the PowerToys GitHub and learn more.
+If you’re interested in helping build out a PowerToy, contributing a bug fix, correcting documentation, or suggesting a feature, please head over to the PowerToys GitHub and learn more.